cron-ix/grav-plugin-pi-cpu-temp/README.md

 To use this plugin, you need to do three little steps: **1.** enable Twig processing; **2.** disable cache; **3.** insert code

 1. Enable Twig proccessing for your page:
    a.
 Frontmatter:
     ```yaml
     process:
         twig: true
     ```

     b.
 Admin Plugin:
       * goto 'Page' and select your page
       * click on 'Advanced' tab
       * in section 'Overrides' enable 'Process' and enable 'Twig' (make sure it is checked)

 2. As pages are cached by default you need to disable caching (per page) if you want to read the temperature on load:
     a.
 Frontmatter:
     ```yaml
     never_cache_twig: true
     ```
     b.
 Admin Plugin:
       * goto 'Page' and select your page
       * click on 'Advanced' tab
       * in section 'Overrides' enable 'Never Cache Twig ' and click on 'Yes'

-3. Now you can use the following code in your page where you want to have the output: **`{{ piCpuTemp() }}`**.
-The forementioned code will be replaced with the output.
+3. Now you can use the following code in your page where you want to have the output:
+    ```
+    {{ piCpuTemp() }}
+    ```
+    This code snippet will be replaced with the output.

 ## To Do